 The Home Depot Call-Out Policy

-For every month worked, full-time employees earn four hours and part-time employees earn two hours.
+For every month worked, full-time employees earn four hours of paid time off, and part-time employees earn two hours.

 We gathered this information by contacting Home Depot employees, managers, and human resources workers.

 While you are only allotted a limited number of occurrences before you face further disciplinary action, employees report that The Home Depot is lenient if you are sick for multiple days in a row but have no sick time accumulated.